Sam Cunningham: College career

+As a senior (1972), he was considered one of the best blocking fullbacks in college football, playing in a backfield with running backs Anthony Davis and Rod McNeill, and quarterback Mike Rae.
+Cunningham had 91 carries for a college career low 311 yards, but rushed for nine touchdowns.
+Cunningham was named an All-American in 1972, and was a captain of USC's 1972 12–0 national championship team.
+The Newspaper Enterprise Association (NEA) named him a first-team All-American, and United Press International recognized Cunningham as an honorable mention for All-American.
+Cunningham was also an honorable mention All-Pacific-8 in the coaches' poll.

-He was named an All-American in 1972, and was a captain of USC's 1972 12–0 national championship team.
-He scored four touchdowns in the 1973 Rose Bowl, which is still the modern-day Rose Bowl record, and was named Player of the Game.
-He was inducted into the Rose Bowl Hall of Fame in 1992 the USC Athletics Hall of Fame in 2001, and into the College Football Hall of Fame in 2010.
-The 1972 team included four other College Hall of Fame players, Anthony Davis, Lynn Swann (also in the NFL Hall of Fame), Richard Wood, and Charle Young, and is considered one of the all-time great college teams.
+Cunningham scored four rushing touchdowns in the 1973 Rose Bowl in USC's victory over the Ohio State Buckeyes, 42–17.
+All of his touchdown runs were from within the two-yard line, and all were in the second half.
+He leaped over the offensive line for all four touchdowns that day.
+Cunningham was named Player of the Game.
+Cunningham's four touchdowns are still the modern-day Rose Bowl record.
+He was inducted into the Rose Bowl Hall of Fame in 1992, the USC Athletics Hall of Fame in 2001, and into the College Football Hall of Fame in 2010.
+The 1972 USC team included four other College Hall of Fame players, Anthony Davis, Lynn Swann (also in the NFL Hall of Fame), Richard Wood, and Charles Young, and is considered one of the all-time great college teams.

-Over three years, he rushed for 1,541 yards, averaging 4.7 yards per attempt, and scoring 19 touchdowns.
+Over three years at USC, Cunningham rushed for 1,541 yards, averaging 4.7 yards per attempt, and scoring 19 touchdowns.
 He had another two touchdowns on 34 pass receptions, while totaling 301 receiving yards.
-Cunningham played in the 1973 Hula Bowl, College All-Star Game and Coaches All-America Game.
+Cunningham played in the 1973 Hula Bowl, College All-Star Game, and Coaches All-America Game.

-Like his teammates in high school, Cunningham's USC teammates found him humble and sociable, and a person who always told the truth.